idebruijn/talks/2015/golang_meetup_forest_text.md

 Example: terminal

-Do I like writing these tests now?
-I do!
+I do like writing these tests now!
 We have created a large collection of fast, maintainable and readable tests and because of the speed of compilation and execution, we now run these API tests as frequently as we run the unit tests of our services.
+Which is really important now that we are going more and more to continues delivery.